geru/qbwc/README.txt

 The Webconnector data flow model uses two levels (SOAP and QBXML) and is schizophrenic in that at the SOAP level the Drupal site acts as a server while at the QBXML level it acts more as a client.
 The Drupal Services module is intended for use-cases where Drupal acts as a data server.
+Since in the Webconnector communications model the Drupal site acts as a data client, use of Services is inappropriate in this case.

 Efficiency